 Management shall be required to report to the Board at the request of the Board on the performance of the Company, new and proposed initiatives, the Company's business and investments, management concerns and any other matter the Board or its Chair may deem appropriate.
 In addition, the Board expects management to promptly report to the Chair or, if one has been appointed and if appropriate, the Lead Director, any significant developments, changes, transactions or proposals respecting the Company or its subsidiaries.
-All members of the Board should be free to contact management at any time to discuss any aspect of the Company's business.
-Directors should use their judgement to ensure that any such contact is not disruptive to the operations of the Company.
+All members of the Board should be free to contact management to ensure that any such contact is not disruptive to the operations of the Company.
 The Board expects that there will be frequent opportunities for members of the Board to meet with management in meetings of the Board and committees, or in other formal or informal settings.